rajnishgargcloudrepository/conjur-aks/00-Setup_Utilities_Host.md

 # Objectives
 An Azure VM is required as an utilities host serving the following functions:
 - Jump host to access the AKS environment
-- Docker host to run the Conjur master container
+- Docker host for Conjur Master container
-- MySQL database server
+- Docker host for MySQL database container

-# Install Utilities Host
+# Provision Utilities Host
 1.0.
 Login to your Azure Portal (https://portal.azure.com)

 2.0.
 Setup Azure Environment